Montserrat Armengou: 2016/17 KJCC Chair of Spanish Culture and Civilization at NYU

 Tuesday May 2nd 6:30pm.
 PANEL 4: Amnesty International Spain: When crime is at home - Journalism and compromise: Denouncing a past that persists.
 From the Valle de los Caidos [Valley of the Fallen] to the rise of the far-right.

-Feb 20-21 Montserrat Armengou a James Madison University, Virginia
+Feb 20-21 Montserrat Armengou at the James Madison University, Virginia

-March 16 Montserrat Armengou a Merced University, California
+March 16 Montserrat Armengou at the Merced University, California

-March 29 Montserrat Armengou a University of South Carolina
+March 29 Montserrat Armengou at the University of North Carolina

-April 28 Montserrat Armengou a University of Minnesota
+April 28 Montserrat Armengou at the University of Minnesota

 Upcoming conference at KJCC NYU